 Some of the links below contain affiliate linking, which means that at no extra cost to you, I may earn a commission if you click through and make a purchase.
 You can read my full disclosure policy here.

-In the meantime, here are some ideas to get your juices flowing.
-As a bonus, I tried to include items on this list that don't require you to leave your couch to order, confirm, and have delivered.
+I tried to include items on this list that don't require you to leave your couch to order, confirm, and have delivered.

 Yes, you will likely need to present the gift in some sort of beautiful card or packaging, but that's on you.
 I can only point you to the present, and you gotta make it sparkle.

-1. Stitch Fix /Le Tote - Subscription Clothes Boxes
+Stitch Fix - Subscription Clothes Boxes

 2. Blue Apron